Casiopea: Offshoot bands

+Shambara/Jimsaku/Katsushika Trio

+In 1989, Akira Jimbo and Tetsuo Sakurai formed another group, Shambara, with Kaoru Akimoto and Yurie Kokubu on Vocals, Ryo Kunihiko on keyboards, and Nozomi Furukawa on Guitar.
+Shambara released one self titled album and split the same year.
+Jimbo and Sakurai were then given the option of returning to Casiopea, but ultimately decided to continue as the drum and bass duo, Jimsaku.
+Over the course of the 90s, Jimsaku released 9 Studio Albums and one Live.
+Akira Jimbo returned to Casiopea in 1997, and thus Jimsaku disbanded.

+Jimsaku reunited for a new album in 2021.
+Just a few months later, Keyboardist Minoru Mukaiya, who had played with Jimsaku previously within Casiopea, joined them and formed the "Katsushika Trio" in 2021.
+This configuration of the band has a tagline: "Mature Music for Mature Adults".

+They held concerts since 2021 playing their classic Casiopea hits.
+Katsushika Trio's first completely new song, "Red Express" was released on June 29, 2022.
+Their first album, MRI Mirai, was released on October 25, 2023.
+They followed it up with two new albums.
+Uchuu no Abarenbou (with its English Name officially translated as Wild Guys in the Universe) was released on September 11, 2024.
+Organic is their third and most recent album, released on October 1, 2025, featuring a string section from Los Angeles.
+The intent behind this album was to use zero synthesizers/drumpads, just bass, piano, drums and strings.

 Ottottrio

-In 1987, T-Square members Masahiro Andoh (guitarist) and Hiroyuki Noritake (drummer), Issei Noro and current KORENOS guitarist Hirokuni Korekata created a supergroup called Ottottrio.
-With a backing band composed by keyboardists Chizuko Yoshihiro and Shotoku Sasaji, and bassist Chiharu Mikuzuki, the group released 3 albums, 2 in 1988 and one called "Triptych" in 1998.
-In 1989, Ottottrio performed on the joint event "The Super Fusion", with all members of T-Square and Casiopea respectively, as well as Ottottrio's backing players.
+In 1987, T-Square guitarist Masahiro Andoh, Issei Noro and guitarist Hirokuni Korekata (who later formed KoreNoS and Rocket Jam, both bands with T-Square Bassists and Drummers) created a supergroup called Ottottrio.
+With a backing band composed by drummer Hiroyuki Noritake, keyboardists Chizuko Yoshihiro and Shotoku Sasaji, and bassist Chiharu Mikuzuki, the group released 3 albums, 2 in 1988 and one called "Triptych" in 1998.
+In 1989, Ottottrio and their backing players performed with T-Square and Casiopea on the joint event "The Super Fusion".
+They also reunited briefly for T-Square's 35th Anniversary in 2013.

 Casiopea vs. The Square

-After Ottottrio, the relationship between Casiopea and T-Square continued in 1993, when former T-Square percussionist Kiyohiko Senba played on one of the songs from Casiopea's album "Dramatic", and, a year later, the bands played together an arrangement of The Beatles "Get Back" on a Japanese Broadcast.
+After Ottottrio, the relationship between Casiopea and T-Square continued in 1993, when former T-Square percussionist Kiyohiko Semba played on one of the songs from Casiopea's album "Dramatic", and, a year later, the bands played together an arrangement of The Beatles "Get Back" on a Japanese Broadcast.
 In 1997, Casiopea, T-Square and Jimsaku played at Tokyo Jam, and in 2003 both groups played (with some of the players replaced), at the event Casiopea vs. The Square itself.
-More recently they still have somewhat of an alliance, seeing as Casiopea's former drummer Noriaki Kumagai and T-Square's former bassist Mitsuru Sutoh both in group TRIX, and T-Square Sax/EWI player Takeshi Itoh performance with Casiopea's former keyboardist Minoru Mukaiya in 2006.
+More recently they still have somewhat of an alliance, seeing as Casiopea's former drummer Noriaki Kumagai and T-Square's former bassist Mitsuru Sutoh are both in group TRIX, and T-Square Sax/EWI player Takeshi Itoh performed with Casiopea's former keyboardist Minoru Mukaiya in 2006.